ssb22/adjuster/README.md

  : The maximum number of example references to record in each summary line, if references are being recorded (0 means unlimited).
 Default is 3.

 `-R`, `--norefs`
  : Don't write references in the rules summary.
 Use this if you need to specify reference-sep and ref-name-end for the ref-pri option but you don't actually want references in the summary (which speeds up summary generation slightly).
-This option is automatically turned on if `--no-input` is specified.

 `--no-norefs`
  : Cancels any earlier `--norefs` option in Makefile variables etc